grnet/apimas/docs/basic_architecture.rst

 3. The Data Storage layer models the actual representation of data in storage.
 There should be no native way to store data.
 The Data View layer should support adapting various storage layers for exposition to the REST API locations.
-For example, django models may be one way to model actual storage representation.
+For example, Django models may be one way to model actual storage representation.

 4. The primary responsibility of the application is to hook at the Data View layer and provide storage and business logic.
 This logic must implement the hooks corresponding to all actions defined in 1.

 5. However, the framework should provide various data store-to-view adapters (e.g. for Django, mongodb, S3).
 These adapters should